Securing Legacy PLCs with Non-Intrusive Approaches

 Meeting NIS2 Requirements

-The NIS2 directive emphasizes the need for robust security measures in critical infrastructure sectors.
+The NIS2 directive requires specific security measures in critical infrastructure sectors.

 - Asset inventory: Maintain an up-to-date inventory of all legacy PLCs as part of your compliance strategy.